LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 equivalent definitions using the negation and conditional control constructs.
 It also expands calls to the :ref:`methods_call_N`, :ref:`methods_phrase_2`, and :ref:`methods_phrase_3` meta-predicates when the first argument is bound.
+These expansions are performed independently of the ``optimize`` flag value.

 Inlining
 --------